ipodao/alldoc/Android/Professional.Android.4.Application.Development/Professional.Android.4.Application.Development.md

 ###### Path Effects

-The effects described so far affect the way the Paint **fills** a drawing; Path Effects are used to control how its outline (or stroke) is drawn.
+之前讨论的特效影响的是 Paint 的填充效果。Path Effects 控制的是轮廓（stroke）。

 Path Effects are particularly useful for drawing Path primitives, but they can be applied to any Paint to affect the way the stroke is drawn.

 Using Path Effects, you can change the appearance of a shape’s corners and control the appearance of the outline.
 Android includes several Path Effects, including the following:

 - `CornerPathEffect`：Lets you smooth sharp corners in the shape of a primitive by replacing them with rounded corners.
 - `DashPathEffect`：Rather than drawing a solid outline, you can use the DashPathEffect to create an outline of broken lines (dashes/dots).
 You can specify any repeating pattern of solid/empty line segments.
 - `DiscretePathEffect` — Similar to the DashPathEffect, but with added randomness.
 Specifies the length of each segment and a degree of deviation from the original path to use when drawing it.
 - `PathDashPathEffect` — Enables you to define a new shape (path) to use as a stamp to outline the original path.

 The following effects let you combine multiple Path Effects to a single Paint:

 - `SumPathEffect` — Adds two effects to a path in sequence, such that each effect is applied to the original path and the two results are combined.
 - `ComposePathEffect` — Applies first one effect and then applies the second effect to the result of the first.

 Path Effects that modify the shape of the object being drawn change the area of the affected shape.
 This ensures that any fill effects applied to the same shape are drawn within the new bounds.

-Path Effects are applied to Paintobjects using the `setPathEffect` method:
+Path Effects are applied to `Paint` objects using the `setPathEffect` method:
 ```java
 borderPaint.setPathEffect(new CornerPathEffect(5));
 ```